 A day later, both PlayStation India and Sony India accounts rehashed the same message they had communicated a month ago.

 All of this suggests that the company is buying time before announcing an India release.
 But why?
-Let’s consider the external factors.
-BIS is a non-issue as the PS5 has cleared local regulations for sale.
-If it didn’t we would not have got a price.
-Considering the recent change in PS5 India trademark status, that isn’t a problem either.
+Considering the recent change in PS5 India trademark status, that isn’t a problem.

 Sony India doesn’t decide the PS5 release date in India

 So why is India on the receiving end of this indifference?
 Quite simply put: it’s not only upto Sony India to decide when to launch the PS5 in well, India.